Students with children

 HTW Berlin students with children can take advantage of preferential module registration.
 To apply, contact the faculty administration by e-mail and provide your child’s birth certificate.
 Students in Faculty 3 need a current residency certificate of the child but no birth certificate for the preferential module registration.

 The required form of examination is specified in the module descriptions of the study programmes.
 Up to six weeks after the beginning of the semester, you can apply to the examination board to request a different form of assessment or an alternative examination date.
 In your application, please explain that you are unable to take the examination in the stipulated form or within the prescribed time period and attach suitable proof.
-Further information can be found in the Framework Study and Examination Regulations for Bachelor’s and Master’s study programmes and in your Study Regulations (available on the web page of your study programme).
+Further information can be found in § 13 Absatz 9 of the Framework Study and Examination Regulations for Bachelor’s and Master’s study programmes and in your Study Regulations (available on the web page of your study programme).

 Extension for writing your final thesis